-If you are a resident outside of Ireland but have had an accident whilst in Ireland then you are entitled to bring a personal injury claim * in Ireland in respect of that accident.
+Below is a guide for non-Irish nationals pursuing a personal injury claim for an accident that occurred in Ireland.
+If you are a resident outside of Ireland but have had an accident whilst in Ireland then you are entitled to bring a personal injury claim in Ireland, in respect of that accident.

 Your first priority, if you have been involved in an accident, is assessing whether you have been injured or not, the best way to do this is to go to a doctor or the nearest A&E (Accident and Emergency) room.